omnioiot/mas-scada-historian-connector/mkdocs/docs/connection.md

 # Connection Configuration

-The `connection.json` is a JSON file that allows you to define the connection related configuration item to connect to SCADA historian database and MAS.
+The `connection.json` is a JSON file that allows you to define the connection-related configuration item to connect to SCADA historian database and MAS.
 The location of this file is `<InstallRoot>/ibm/masshc/volume/config/connection.json`.